 Good communication and regular hui The Principal's Nominee holds regular hui with kaiako to discuss NCEA issues and update documentation to reflect current practice.
-Interviews kaiako and students indicate that over the past year the kura has made significant changes to ensure consistent understanding of NCEA assessment.
 Regular hui between the Tūmuaki, Principal's Nominee, kaiako and student have supported the development of this understanding.